KumudSharma93/GDP-LifeExpectancy-RegressionStudy/README.md

 # Examining the Relationship of GDP on Life Expectancy: A Global Perspective

 This project, completed as part of the MSc Data Analytics programme at the University of Glasgow (2023-24), investigates the relationship between life expectancy at birth and Gross Domestic Product (GDP) across countries in 2021.
-Data was sourced from Our World in Data (https://ourworldindata.org/) under the "Poverty and Economic Development" theme.
+Data was sourced from Our World in Data (https://ourworldindata.org/) under the Poverty and Economic Development theme.
 The analysis explores the linear association between life expectancy and GDP, incorporating the potential influence of continents.
 It includes:
 - **Data Wrangling and Exploratory Data Analysis (EDA)** in R, with graphical and numerical summaries of life expectancy, GDP, and geographical regions.
 - **Formal Data Analysis** in Python, featuring regression modeling.
 A multiple regression model with parallel slopes was determined to be the best fit.